 Dinner in Austria's smallest restaurant

 Besides the individual breastfast basket, you also get to dine in Austria's smallest restaurant here in the Weingarten-Resort.
-We indulge in a six-course meal whilst enjoying a breathtaking view over the vineyard.
+We indulge in a six-course meal whilst enjoying a breathtaking view of the vineyard.
 A personal chef prepares our private dinner just for us.

 Apply and be the lucky winner